alan-turing-institute/data-safe-haven/docs/_general/what-is-a-safe-haven.md

+---
+layout: page
-# What is a Safe Haven?
+title: What is a Safe Haven?
+---

 Secure Environments for analysis of sensitive datasets are essential for research.
 Such "data safe havens" are a vital part of the research infrastructure.